Merck leaps into COVID-19 development fray with vaccine, drug deals

 FACTBOX-Latest on global spread of coronavirus ID:nL8N2AB5TN

-(Reporting by Julie Steenhuysen in Chicago and Michael Erman in New York; Editing by Clarence Fernandez)
+(Reporting by Julie Steenhuysen in Chicago and Michael Erman in New York; Editing by Clarence Fernandez and Bernadette Baum)

 ((julie.steenhuysen@thomsonreuters.com; 312-408-8131; Reuters Messaging: Julie.steenhuysen.reuters.com@reuters.net))